mspnp/aks-baseline/01-prerequisites.md

 ## Steps

 1. An Azure subscription.

-If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).
+   The subscription used in this deployment cannot be a [free account](https://azure.microsoft.com/free); it must be a standard EA, pay-as-you-go, or Visual Studio benefit subscription.
+This is because the resources deployed here are beyond the quotas of free subscriptions.

    > :warning: The user or service principal initiating the deployment process _must_ have the following minimal set of Azure Role-Based Access Control (RBAC) roles:
    >